M180 at J5

 The site is signposted from the A180 and visible from the M180, but it didn't qualify to be signed from the motorway.
 As a result, it's only signed from the A180.

-The service area eventually opened in around 1990, with the common A-road pairing of a filling station and the Barnetby Top branch of Little Chef.
+Construction on the site began in summer 1990, with the site opening later that year with the common A-road pairing of a filling station and the Barnetby Top branch of Little ChefHistory.
 The restaurant was housed inside a building with a pitched roof, double front and red bricks which stood facing the eastbound M180 exit slip road.
 The interior of the restaurant had darker wooden dividers and wooden beams on the ceiling.

 The forecourt was previously owned by Malthurst under the JET brand.
 In the early 2010s, the site was acquired by MRH who rebranded the site to BP.
 To MRH and their successors, it was known simply as 'Barnetby services'.